Developer guide: Metadata

 There are three ways to select data rows:

-- Option 1: Click on Select all to select all filtered data rows.
+- Option 1: Select all filtered data rows by choosing Select all.

-- Option 3: Bulk select data rows by selecting the first data row, then
+- Option 3: Bulk select data rows by selecting the first data row, press and hold

-shiftand select the last data row.
-All data rows between the first and last ones will be selected.
+Shift, and then select the last data row.
+All data rows between the first and last ones are selected.

-After you select your data rows, click Add metadata.
+After you select your data rows, select Add metadata from the selection menu.

 Enter a metadata value.
 This metadata field and value will apply to all selected data rows.